elsassph/haxe-modular/readme.md

 2. Haxe-JS code splitting

-    Using regular Haxe compiler options and metadata it is possible to emit multiple JavaScript files from a single codebase.
-These files only need a minor post-generation treatment in order to behave at runtime like a single script.
+    Code splitting works by identifying features which can be asynchronously loaded at run time.
+Features can be automatically extracted into JS bundles.

 3. Lazy loading

-    A helper class allows to easily load modules at runtime.
-Modularisation is not automatic but user-defined.
+    A helper class allows to easily load modules at run time.
+JS bundles can be created automatically.

 4. Hot-reload